Sabbyasachi-Majumder/Company_Resources_Management_Application/README.markdown

 # Company Resources Management Application

-A microservices-based application built with Spring Boot and Maven, designed to manage company resources through independent services, including an API Gateway and microservices for employees, projects, and departments.
+A microservices-based application built with Spring Boot and Maven, designed to manage company resources efficiently through independent services.
+It includes an API Gateway for request routing and security, a Service Registry for dynamic service discovery, and microservices for authentication, employee, project, and department management.
+This project showcases a scalable, secure, and modern architecture suitable for enterprise applications.

 ## Project Overview

-[Placeholder: Detailed description of the project's purpose, architecture, and key features will be added here.]
+The **Company Resources Management Application** is a modular, microservices-based system designed to handle core business operations such as employee management, project tracking, and department administration.
+It leverages Spring Boot for rapid development, Spring Cloud for microservices orchestration, and JWT-based authentication for secure access.
+The application is built with scalability, maintainability, and industry-standard practices in mind, making it a robust demonstration of modern Java-based enterprise solutions.

+Key features include:

+- **API Gateway**: Routes requests and enforces authentication/authorization using Spring Cloud Gateway.
+- **Service Registry**: Uses Netflix Eureka for dynamic service discovery.
+- **Authenticate Service**: Manages user authentication and generates JWT tokens.
+- **Employee Service**: Handles CRUD operations for employee data using MySQL.
+- **Project Service**: Manages project-related data with MySQL as the backend.
+- **Department Service**: Performs CRUD operations for department data using MongoDB.

 ## Technologies Used

-[Placeholder: List of technologies, frameworks, and tools (e.g., Spring Boot, Java 17, Maven, Spring Cloud Gateway) will be added here.]
+- **Java**: Version 17
+- **Spring Boot**: 3.5.0 (3.5.3 for Authenticate Service, 3.3.4 for Service Registry)
+- **Spring Cloud**:
+    - Spring Cloud Gateway (API Gateway)
+    - Netflix Eureka (Service Registry)
+- **Databases**:
+    - MySQL (version 8.0 or higher) for Authenticate, Employee, and Project Services
+    - MongoDB (version 4.0 or higher) for Department Service
+- **Security**:
+    - Spring Security for authentication and authorization
+    - JWT (JSON Web Tokens) via `jjwt` library (version 0.12.6)
+- **API Documentation**: Springdoc OpenAPI (version 2.7.0) for Swagger UI
+- **Build Tool**: Maven (multi-module project)
+- **Dependencies**:
+    - Spring Data JPA (Employee, Project, Authenticate Services)
+    - Spring Data MongoDB (Department Service)
+    - Spring Boot Actuator for monitoring
+    - Lombok (version 1.18.34/1.18.38) for boilerplate reduction
+    - Logback (version 1.5.13) and SLF4J (version 2.0.16) for logging
+    - MySQL Connector (runtime) for MySQL database connectivity
+    - Spring Boot DevTools for development-time enhancements
+    - Testing: JUnit, Mockito, Spring Security Test

 ## Prerequisites

-[Placeholder: List of required software and tools (e.g., Java 17, Maven, IDE) will be added here.]
+To set up and run the project, ensure you have the following installed:

+- **Java**: JDK 17
+- **Maven**: Version 3.6.0 or higher
+- **IDE**: IntelliJ IDEA, Eclipse, or any IDE with Spring Boot support
+- **Databases**:
+    - MySQL (version 8.0 or higher) for Authenticate, Employee, and Project Services
+    - MongoDB (version 4.0 or higher) for Department Service
+- **Git**: For cloning the repository
+- **Optional**: Docker (for future containerization enhancements)

 ## Project Structure

 The project follows a Maven multi-module structure with the following modules:

-- **api-gateway**: Handles routing requests to microservices using Spring Cloud Gateway.
+- **api-gateway**: Routes requests to microservices using Spring Cloud Gateway and enforces JWT-based authentication/authorization.
+- **service-registry**: Implements Netflix Eureka Server for dynamic service discovery.
+- **authenticate**: Handles user authentication, JWT token generation, and user CRUD operations using MySQL.
-- **employees-service**: Manages employee-related CRUD operations.
+- **employees-service**: Manages employee-related CRUD operations with Spring Data JPA and MySQL.
-- **projects-service**: Manages project-related CRUD operations.
+- **projects-service**: Manages project-related CRUD operations with Spring Data JPA and MySQL.
-- **departments-service**: Manages department-related CRUD operations.
+- **departments-service**: Manages department-related CRUD operations with Spring Data MongoDB.

-[Placeholder: Additional details about the project structure and module responsibilities will be added here.]
+Each module is independently deployable and communicates via REST APIs, with the API Gateway serving as the entry point.

 ## Setup Instructions